ABHISHEKVISHWAKARMA80/Social-Networking-service-like-Instagram/README.md

 language Used:

-a) JAVA: Java is used for inner part of the app.how app working/functioning is all done by java.
+a) JAVA: Java is used for inner part (backend) of the app.
+How app will functioning is all done by java.

 b) XML: XML for design/outer part.how app is looking.